Xacone/BestEdrOfTheMarket/README.md

 <h2>Disclaimer ⚠️</h2>

 The scope of this project is purely educational.
-The driver is to be used in a <u>controlled testing environment</u> only.
+The driver is to be used in a **controlled testing environment** only.